Management of Resource at the Network Edge for Federated Learning: Introduction

 \section{Introduction}

 Cloud computing provides on-demand delivery of resources and services over the Internet \cite{da2015cloud,DBLP:journals/csr/BittencourtGMFS18}.
-However, the physical distance between users and the cloud servers implies various issues, such as high latency, limited security and privacy threads, as well as uncertainties in service reliability~\cite{8057196}.
 Gartner has forecast that by 2025, 75\% of enterprise-generated data will be created and processed outside of centralized cloud data centers~\cite{gartner2018-edge}.
 It has also forecast that more than 80\% of enterprise Internet-of-Thing (IoT) projects will include an Artificial Intelligence (AI) component by 2022, a significant increase when compared to that of 10\% in the last couple of years ~\cite{gartner2018}.
-Moreover, Cisco predicted that the number of mobile devices and connections would increase to 13.1 billion by 2023, with a compound annual growth rate of 8\% between 2018 and 2023~\cite{cisco2020}.
+Moreover, Cisco predicted that the number of mobile devices and connections will increase to 13.1 billion by 2023, with a compound annual growth rate of 8\% between 2018 and 2023~\cite{cisco2020}.

-Executing tasks on cloud servers can jeopardize the support of strict latency requirements; for example, although autonomous vehicles can, for example, generate large amounts of data, but impaired communication with cloud data centers can compromise essential services.
-Indeed, issues related to the processing of AI and big data on the cloud have prevented AI the wide spread adoption of in network applications and services~\cite{wang2020convergence, 9247530}.

-Edge computing has been proposed to overcome some of these challenges as it can facilitate the deployment of machine learning, as well as mobile and real-time applications at the end user~\cite{7912261,wang2020convergence}.
-Limited computational resources available at the edge can make possible the deployment of various applications without the need for access the cloud or even accessing it to partial processing of information.
-Edge computing allows the fulfillment of low latency requirements and real-time access to information~\cite{BITTENCOURT2018134}.
+However, the physical distance between users and the cloud servers introduces various issues, such as high latency, limited security and privacy, and uncertainties in service reliability~\cite{8057196}.
+Executing tasks on cloud servers can jeopardize the support of strict latency requirements; Issues related to the processing of AI and big data on the cloud have prevented the widespread adoption of AI in network applications and services~\cite{wang2020convergence, 9247530}.
+Edge computing has been proposed to overcome some of these challenges as it allows the deployment of machine learning, as well as mobile and real-time applications at the end-user~\cite{7912261,wang2020convergence}.
+Indeed, edge computing allows the fulfillment of low latency requirements and real-time access to information~\cite{BITTENCOURT2018134}.
 Edge computing brings cloud services and resources to the edge, leading to several advantages, such as: \begin{itemize} \item mobility support and location awareness, which allows mobile users to access services from the closest edge server; \item proximity to the users, which decreases latency, and makes numerous mobile and real-time applications possible; \item context-awareness, which supports the continuity of services in highly dynamic scenarios. \end{itemize}